 • Proof of education requirements.
 The following methods are acceptable:

-• Successful completion of a state‐approved EMT refresher course or
+• Successful completion of a state-approved Emergency Medical Technician (EMT) refresher course or

-• 20 credits of continuing education that meets all requirements of the current National Component of the 2016 National Continued Competency Program within the past two years.
+• Twenty (20) credits of continuing education that meet the national component requirements of the current National Continued Competency Program within the past two (2) years.

 • Successful completion of the National Registry EMT certification examination and a State EMS Office approved BLS skills competency requirement.

-• Passed portions of the computer-based certification examination remain valid for 24 months provided all other eligibility requirements are met.
+• Passed portions of the certification examination and skills competency verification remain valid for twenty-four (24) months provided all other eligibility requirements are met.

 National Component Guides